-Individuals working with Class 1, 2, or 3a laser/laser system must read Attachment 30, sign and date a copy of the document, and forward it to the LSO for record retention.
+Individuals working with Class 1, 2, or 3a laser/laser system must read Appendix A of this section, sign and date a copy of the document, and forward it to the LSO for record retention.

 Individuals working with Class 3b or IV laser/laser system must contact the LSO.
 The LSO will provide the necessary laser safety training which must be successfully completed by the employee/student prior to working with the Class 3b or Class 4 laser.
 The LSO will retain documentation of the training.